subhash505/LeetCode_Daily/README.md

 A valid IP address consists of exactly four integers, each integer is between 0 and 255, separated by single dots and cannot have leading zeros.
 For example, "0.1.2.201" and "192.168.1.1" are valid IP addresses and "0.011.255.245", "192.168.1.312" and "192.168@1.1" are invalid IP addresses.

+#Problem 96

+Given an integer n, return the number of structurally unique BST's (binary search trees) which has exactly n nodes of unique values from 1 to n.

 #Problem 97